Barracudas de Montpellier: 2025

 Under new general manager Anthony Cros (son of club president Gerard Cros) the team looked to bounce back after being bounced in the 2024 semi-finals at the hands of the Savigny Lions.
-Cros named Tim Smith the new Barracudas mananger, replacing Owen Ozanich, who in two seasons as manager led the club to a 49-29 overall record (.628 win pct), winning the 2023 French Series and 2024 Challenge de France.
-In their first season under new manager Tim Smith, les Barracudas finished the 2025 regular season in first place with an 20-8 regular season record, before falling in the French Series to the 19-time French champs, Rouen Huskies.
+Cros named Tim Smith the new Barracudas manager, replacing Owen Ozanich, who in two seasons as manager led the club to a 49-29 overall record (.628 win pct), winning the 2023 French Series and 2024 Challenge de France.
+In their first season under new manager Tim Smith, les Barracudas finished the 2025 regular season in first place with a 20-8 regular season record, before falling in the French Series to the 19-time French champs, Rouen Huskies.
 The club also lost in the finals of June's European Cup and in the semis of the annual Challenge de France.